-DOE anticipates awarding cooperative agreements, interagency awards, and/or National Laboratory authorizations under this FOA.
+DOE anticipates awarding grants and interagency agreements under this FOA.

-DOE will consider funding multi-institution teams submitted as collaborative applications, in which each institution must submit its own application with an identical common research narrative, under this FOA.
-Multi-institutional teams may also apply using a prime and subaward model with one application submitted by the lead institution.
+DOE will consider funding multi-institution teams that include one or more members from Federal agencies that are submitted as collaborative applications, in which each institution must submit its own application with an identical common research narrative, under this FOA.
+Multiinstitutional teams that do not include Federal agencies must apply using a prime and subaward model with one application submitted by the lead institution.